Pathoschild/smapi-mod-dump/compiled/okay/Wear More Rings/README.md

 #### 3.3:
 * Hide the chest in the [Chests Anywhere](https://www.nexusmods.com/stardewvalley/mods/518) mod.
 * Added the `player_resetmodifiers` command for people who added/removed rings from the hidden chest using Chests Anywhere to fix any issues this might have caused.

+#### 3.4:
+* Rearanged ring slots.
+The right ring is now positioned in the first column, second from the top.
+* Added config parameter `Rings` for the amount of ring slots.
+Anything above 8 will result in text overlaying the ring slots.